• Skip to primary navigation

 What do you think has held women back?

-• We hold ourselves back by not taking bold moves.
+• We hold ourselves back by not making bold moves.

 • Not taking enough risks.